Sarkari Yojana

 What is a Soil Health Card?

-A Soil Health Card is a printed report provided to the farmers for each of their holdings.
-It features their soil status regarding 12 parameters, including P (Phosphorous), N (Nitrogen), K (Potassium) [Macro-nutrients]; S (Sulphur) [Secondary- nutrient]; Cu (Copper), Fe (Iron), Zn (Zinc), Bo (Boron), Mn (Manganese) [Micro-nutrients]; and pH, EC, OC (Physical Parameters).
+It also features their soil status regarding 12 parameters, including P (Phosphorous), N (Nitrogen), K (Potassium) [Macro-nutrients]; S (Sulphur) [Secondary- nutrient]; Cu (Copper), Fe (Iron), Zn (Zinc), Bo (Boron), Mn (Manganese) [Micro-nutrients]; and pH, EC, OC (Physical Parameters).
 According to these parameters, this card will indicate fertilizer recommendations and soil amendments needed for the farm.

 This scheme is promoted by the Department of Agriculture & Co-operation, which is under the Ministry of Agriculture and Farmers’ Welfare.
 The SHC scheme is implemented by the Department of Agriculture of all the State and Union Territory Governments.

 • This card contains an advisory regarding the soil nutrient status of a farmer’s particular holding.
 It provides suggestions on the dosage of different nutrients needed.
-Further, it also suggests to the farmers which fertilizer and in how much quantity should be applied, as well as the soil amendments that need to be undertaken, which helps in getting ideal yield.
+Further, it also suggests to the farmers which fertilizer and in how much quantity should be applied, as well as the soil amendments that need to be undertaken, which help in getting ideal yield.

 • Under this scheme, the Indian government is planning to cover a large number of farmers within the country.